cmalf/cmalf/readme.md

 Greetings, fellow code conjurer! 👋 <br>

-I'm `Furqonflynn`, a digital alchemist who spends my days weaving intricate digital tapestries and herding the elusive ones and zeros. <br> When I'm not immersed in the magical world of code, you might find me tending to my trusty companion, `Galebino` the frog. 🐸 <br>
+I'm [`CMALF`](https://github.com/cmalf), a digital alchemist who spends my days weaving intricate digital tapestries and herding the elusive ones and zeros. <br> When I'm not immersed in the magical world of code, you might find me tending to my trusty companion, [`Galebino`](https://raw.githubusercontent.com/cmalf/cmalf/refs/heads/main/galebino/galebino.jpeg) the frog. 🐸 <br>

 I'm a passionate developer who believes that every line of code is a brushstroke on the canvas of innovation. 🎨 <br>